Published On: Jun 02 2014 04:37:34 PM EDTUpdated On: Oct 07 2015 02:00:00 AM EDT

-The moisture of the refigerator will eventually turn onions soft and moldy.
+The moisture of the refrigerator will eventually turn onions soft and moldy.
 Keep them in a cool, dry place instead.
 But don't put them near your potatoes.
 When stored together, both deteriorate faster.

 Leaving coffee beans or grounds in the fridge will make it lose its flavor and even take on the flavor of foods around it.
 Store large quantities in the freezer, and smaller amounts in a cool, dark place.

 Storing olive oil in the fridge will make it condense and turn into a harder, butter-like consistency.

 It's better to keep basil sitting out in a fresh cup of water, like cut flowers.
 It wilts faster in the refrigerator and absorbs the smells of all the food around it.

 Honey will stay good practically forever if you keep it tightly sealed, so there's no need to store it in the fridge.